 When should you go to a women’s clinic or gynaecologist?

-Pre-puberty: Your first visit to the gynaecologist can begin as early as at age 9.
+Your first visit to the gynaecologist can begin as early as at age 9.
 It’s from then that girls can get vaccinated against HPV, a group of viruses that causes 70% of cervical cancer cases.
+You can also get the HPV vaccine at a regular GP.
+Do note that you should get the HPV vaccine by age 26; speak to your doctor if you are older than that but have not received the vaccine.

-Sexually active: Before you become sexually active, you should schedule an exam (including a pelvic exam to check that your reproductive system is in good order) and a chat with your gynaecologist.
-She’ll help you to:
+Before you become sexually active, you should schedule an exam (including a pelvic exam to check that your reproductive system is in good order) and a chat with your gynaecologist.
+It’s a good idea to schedule this even if you don’t feel there’s anything “wrong”, because your gynaecologist will help you to:

 - Decide on your birth control method